betterscientificsoftware/python-for-hpc/tutorials/python.pypi-packaging.md

 This is essentially trying to install a version that does not exist and causes pip to list available versions.

+**Tip**: To see what version is currently installed:

+    pip search mpi4py

 Package information, including install location, can be obtained by running the Python interpreter:

     $ python